 Daphne does the math, and figures out that Ebenezer is 180 years old.
 Together, with this new information, Daphne and Velma head back to the construction site to inform Freddy, Shaggy and Scooby of their news.
 From there, Velma, Shaggy and Scooby decide to visit the Ebenezer’s old house.
 Meanwhile, Daphne and Freddy stay on site to search for more clues.

-Arriving at Ebenezer’s house, they are greeted by his great, great, great granddaughter, Netty Crabbe.
+Arriving at Ebenezer\’s house, they are greeted by his great, great, great granddaughter, Nettie Crabbe.
 She lets them in the house to allow them to look around.
-Netty informs them that Ebenezer is due to return any moment, but they’d both be delighted to have them make themselves at home.
+Nettie informs them that Ebenezer is due to return any moment, but they’d both be delighted to have them make themselves at home.

 Going upstairs, Shaggy and Scooby find a book on Black Magic, and accidentally turn themselves briefly into monsters.

-Back at the construction site, the gang tell Mr. Doherty about Netty.
-Instead of being angry that the gang aren’t hard at work, Mr. Doherty is confused over the fact that they saw Netty, as she’s been dead for at least 50 years.
+Back at the construction site, the gang tell Mr. Doherty about Nettie.
+Instead of being angry that the gang aren’t hard at work, Mr. Doherty is confused over the fact that they saw Nettie, as she’s been dead for at least 50 years.

 Velma then shows the rest of the gang the piece of paper she found.
 It’s a receipt for an expensive telescopic lens bought by Ebenezer Crabbe a couple of months ago.
 So they head off to the Optical Lens Company Inc from where it was bought.